Puppies

 Read More

-Regular clinic hours will resume on Tuesday February 21st but if you have an emergency while we are closed, please contact the Veterinary Emergency Hospital at 416-920-2002.
+If you have an emergency during this time, please contact the Veterinary Emergency Hospital at 416-920-2002.

 Read More